hilbix/tino/howto/bambulab-x1/README.md

 This here is, where I combine all the bits an pieces I had to put together to get started with the BambuLab X1 Carbon Combo.

-# BambuLab X1 Carbon Combo WTFAQ
+# This here is somewhat like a BambuLab X1 Carbon Combo WTFAQ

 I bought the BambuLab X1 Carbon Combo which is extremely expensive compared to other 3D printers.